hojimat/oldhomepage/blog/_posts/2018-1-1-xtcointreg.md

 Meet a new command for Stata `xtcointreg`.
 It basically adapts `cointreg` to a panel environment, so you need to [install it first](http://agec    onsearch.umn.edu/bitstream/229441/2/sjart_st0272.pdf).
 The documentation is the same as `cointreg` plus one option `full`.
 I will submit the file to "ssc".
 In the meantime you can [download the .ado file here](/assets/ftp/xtcointreg.ado) and place it in the folder called "ado" located inside your system directory(which can be found with a command `sysdir').

 Hope it will help you in your research.
 Please feel free to [contact me](/contact) with any questions and commments.

+**Update** It was included to SSC.
+You can use `ssc install xtcointreg` to download it.